magician11/empath-wiki/training.md

 Notes from [this video](https://www.youtube.com/watch?v=2j3wBldVBHo)

 Free energy comes from our surroundings.
 Nikola Tesla could transmit electrical power through the ionosphere without wires or poles.
+We're swimming in nature.
 Thus treeing up our time to pursue our creative interests.
 JP Morgan decided to shut this idea down (it wasn't going to make him money).

 [Otis Carr](https://en.wikipedia.org/wiki/Otis_T._Carr) put in a patent for a levitation device, and they would only award him a patent if they removed the levitation part.. so it was an amusement park patent.

 The flying saucer was powered by magnets in nature; 12 double tetrahedrons (utrons), 12 horse shoe magnets.
 Counter-rotating wheels.
 As the utrons went through the magnetic field it would generate vibrational power.
 When it gets to the resonant frequency of your surroundings, it goes to a zero point.
 From there you can go anywhere you want.

 The craft is operated by your mind.
 Synergetic connection; the craft has a consciousness of its own.
 They levitate and teleport.
 They traverse through multidimensions.
 Giant crystal ball in a gyroscopic holder with lazers pointing up into it.
 Focusing thoughts drive it.
+To be able to operate this, you need to raise your consciousness.

+When you're in the mind space, above the brain space.
+You get a sense of knowing, and that you are an infinite being.
+UFOs are toys to point to this realisation.

+This was shut down because the international banking system was threatened by this research.